 Professor, University of California, Merced

-The Indo-Pacific Pollen Database (IPPD) was founded in 1997 by Geoff Hope.
+The Indo-Pacific Pollen Database (IPPD) is a collection of modern and fossil Australian, Southeast Asian, and Oceanian pollen assemblages collected from Quaternary period depositional contexts.
+It was founded in 1997 by Geoff Hope.
 In 2013 it merged with the QUAVIDA pollen database, which was established in 1998 by Colin Prentice.
 In 2021 a project led by Annika Herbert and Simon Haberle to fully integrate the IPPD into Neotoma commenced.
 This is an ongoing effort, with the first stage due for completion in 2025.

 View IPPD sites in Neotoma Explorer.